0xksure/ainft/README.md

 [ ] Implement support for mongodb for storing data to build prompt [ ] Allow AI to generate actively make choices
 [ ] Make on chain actions from execution client
+[ ] Estimate cost of storing config and transaction costs